vivo-ai-lab/BlueLM/README_EN.md

 # News and Updates

 - 2024.03.25 We update the checkpoints of BlueLM-7B-Chat-32K to support function calling capability.
 We provide an OpenAI-style API in [api_server.py](openai_api_demo/api_server.py).
+We upload BlueLM-7B-Chat-32K-AWQ and BlueLM-7B-Chat-GPTQ models.

 # Models Introduction